Published on March 23rd, 2015 | by Ruben0

 A mix of different casks is used to mature this Solera Gran Reserva Finest Selection

-Lustau has a range of four expressions of Brandy de Jerez: the Solera Reserva (aged for over 3 years in Amontillado casks), the Solera Gran Reserva (aged for over 10 years in Oloroso casks), this Solera Gran Reserva Finest Selection (aged for over 15 years in a mixture of Amontillado, Oloroso and Pedro Ximénez casks) and the Solera Gran Reserva ‘Reserva Familiar 1977’ (a limited edition 1977 vintage aged in Pedro Ximénez casks).
+Lustau has a range of four expressions of Brandy de Jerez: the Brandy Solera Reserva (aged for over 3 years in Amontillado casks), the Solera Gran Reserva (aged for over 10 years in Oloroso casks), this Solera Gran Reserva Finest Selection (aged for over 15 years in a mixture of Oloroso and Pedro Ximénez casks) and the Solera Gran Reserva ‘Reserva Familiar 1977’ (a limited edition aged in Oloroso and Pedro Ximénez casks).

-By law, Brandy de Jerez has to be matured in barrels that have been seasoned with sherry for at least three years.
-In the case of Finest Selection, this is around 15 years, but the barrels themselves are 40-50 years old, which means they’re more than just quickly seasoned.
+By law, Brandy de Jerez has to be matured in barrels that have been seasoned with sherry for a few years.
+In the case of Finest Selection, the brandy itself is around 15 years of age (average age because of the solera ageing), but the barrels themselves are 40-50 years old, which means they’re more than just quickly seasoned.

 Solera Gran Reserva – Finest Selection (40%, Lustau, Brandy de Jerez)

 Nose: this reminds me a lot of whisky matured in sherry casks (think Macallan, Glendronach, Glenfarclas…), only (a lot) sweeter.
 There’s plenty of raisins and figs, milk chocolate, thick caramel and vanilla syrup.
 Molasses and sticky toffee pudding.
 Crushed almonds.
 In the background there are hints of exotic woods and soft spices (clove, cinnamon).